yammdd/Big_Project/README.md

 # Installation <a name="installation"></a>

-- "Install JDK 21 from [here](https://www.oracle.com/java/technologies/downloads/#java21), then you can use IntelliJ IDEA to run Java programs.
+- Install JDK 21 from [here](https://www.oracle.com/java/technologies/downloads/#java21), then you can use IntelliJ IDEA to run Java programs.

 1. Clone the project from the repository.
 2. Open the project in the IDE.
 3. Import file lib into project.
 4. Go to Main.java and run it.

+# Notes <a name="notes"></a>

+The application is written for educational purposes.